-Organised crime gangs are known to target professionals in the accountancy, legal and property services primarily because their expertise often gives illicit cash a cloak of legitimacy and respectability.
+Organised crime gangs are known to target professionals in accountancy, legal and property services primarily because their expertise often gives illicit cash a cloak of legitimacy and respectability.
 But Baxter has expressed alarm at the paltry number of suspicious reports filed by these professionals considering "at some point [proceeds of crime] probably go through them."

 Out of 470,000 suspicious reports made to the National Crime Agency last year, reports by accountants and lawyers accounted for just 1.06% and 0.58% of the total.
 While recognising that not all businesses are complicit or act as professional enablers, Baxter has urged firms not to be complacent and to improve their systems and controls.

 Meanwhile, the insurance industry is also facing a growing threat from money laundering and terrorist financing.
-Although the sector was not thought to be susceptible in the past (the greater risk being fraud), certain products - such as life insurance - involve significant flows of money and firms operating in the US that issue or underwriter covered products must comply with Bank Secrecy Act (BSA) and AML requirements.
+Although the sector was not thought to be susceptible in the past (the greater risk being a fraud), certain products - such as life insurance - involve significant flows of money and firms operating in the US that issue or underwriter-covered products must comply with Bank Secrecy Act (BSA) and AML requirements.

 The property sector has a similar problem.
 Despite an estimated £4.4bn of property thought to be bought with suspicious wealth across the UK, only 710 suspicious activity reports (just 0.15% of the total) were made by estate agents.
-The reputational risks alone are significant, since the HMRC is obliged to 'name and shame' businesses that don't comply.
+The reputational risks alone are significant since the HMRC is obliged to 'name and shame' businesses that don't comply.

 Encompass Group predicts that 2019 will be a bumper year for AML fines - with fines topping $7.7 billion between January and April already this year, compared to $1.16 billion for the same period in 2018.

-- Increase awareness of the risks - by visiting the 'Flag It Up' campaign website
+- Increase awareness of the risks - by visiting the 'Flag It Up' campaign website.

 - Identify red flags - do you know what signs to look for?
-For example, questions of identity (concealing their identity, opaque or complex business structure), unusual transactions for their business, transactions that don't make commercial sense (such as a property buyer who has no interested in what they are actually buying), having a prominent public function or a close connection to someone who does, opaque asset ownership, ownership of assets or property in a high-risk jurisdiction or which do not match the source of funds/wealth, etc.
+For example, questions of identity (concealing their identity, opaque or complex business structure), unusual transactions for their business, transactions that don't make commercial sense (such as a property buyer who has no interest in what they are actually buying), having a prominent public function or a close connection to someone who does, opaque asset ownership, ownership of assets or property in a high-risk jurisdiction or which do not match the source of funds/wealth, etc.